project-bitmark/pfennig/doc/README.md

 ### Unix

-You need the Qt4 run-time libraries to run Bitmark-Qt.
+You need the Qt4 run-time libraries to run Pfennig-Qt.
 On Debian or Ubuntu:

 	sudo apt-get install libqtgui4

 Unpack the files into a directory and run:

-- bin/32/bitmark-qt (GUI, 32-bit) or bin/32/bitmarkd (headless, 32-bit)
+- bin/32/pfennig-qt (GUI, 32-bit) or bin/32/pfennigd (headless, 32-bit)
-- bin/64/bitmark-qt (GUI, 64-bit) or bin/64/bitmarkd (headless, 64-bit)
+- bin/64/pfennig-qt (GUI, 64-bit) or bin/64/pfennigd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run bitmark-qt.exe.
+Unpack the files into a directory, and then run pfennig-qt.exe.

 ### OSX

-Drag Bitmark-Qt to your applications folder, and then run Bitmark-Qt.
+Drag Pfennig-Qt to your applications folder, and then run Pfennig-Qt.

 ### Need Help?